-If you require funding of \$3,000 or less, you may wish to consider applying for a Small Project Grant (SPG) instead of an Annual Grant.
-Small Project Grants provide funding for community projects (up to \$1,000), Arts and Culture (up to \$2,000), Climate Action and Environment (up to \$2,000) and Youth-Led projects (up to \$3,000).
+If you require only a small amount of funding, you may wish to consider applying for a Small Project Grant (SPG) instead of an Annual Grant.
+Small Project Grants provide funding for community projects (up to \$1,000), Arts and Culture (up to \$2,000) and Youth-Led projects (up to \$3,000).
 SPGs allow grant recipients access to small amounts of funding quickly with the assessment process taking around four weeks.
 Applicants can apply for one Small Project Grant per financial year.
 Applications open in July each year and remain open until all funds are allocated.
 For more information see: